KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-WeasleyClock by BrianHepler](https://github.com/BrianHepler/MMM-WeasleyClock)

-1. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `MMM-WeasleyClock.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-WeasleyClock.js`: Replace it with `MagicMirror²`.
-3. Typo - Found 'Magic Mirror' in file `MosquittoSetup.md`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `MosquittoSetup.md`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-5. Recommendation - Found 'XMLHttpRequest' in file `howler.core.min.js`: Replace it with built-in fetch.
+4. Recommendation - Found 'XMLHttpRequest' in file `howler.core.min.js`: Replace it with built-in fetch.
-6. Recommendation - Found 'XMLHttpRequest' in file `howler.min.js`: Replace it with built-in fetch.
+5. Recommendation - Found 'XMLHttpRequest' in file `howler.min.js`: Replace it with built-in fetch.
-7. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Weather-Now by nigel-daniels](https://github.com/nigel-daniels/MMM-Weather-Now)